szuckerman/szuckerman.github.io-src/content/functools_singledispatch.md

 Tags: python, functools, functions, code snippet
 Slug: functools_singledispatch
 Authors: Sam Zuckerman
 Summary: There's a lot of cool stuff in the functools module.
-Some small additions to your functions will greatly increase your productivity and your code quality. `singledispatch` is an easy way to apply
+Some small additions to your functions will greatly increase your productivity and your code quality. `singledispatch` is an easy way to apply overload functions based on an input argument's type.

 # Why do I need singledispatch?